kemtls/draft-celi-wiggers-tls-authkem/draft-wiggers-tls-authkem-psk.md

 for the addition of a `KEMEncapsulation` message and does not use the `CertificateVerify` one.

-Note that these definitions mirror {{?I-D.draft-celi-wiggers-tls-authkem}}.
+Note that these definitions mirror {{?I-D.celi-wiggers-tls-authkem}}.

 ~~~
 enum {